 Year Started: 1984

 Summary: Three small (200, 200 and 350-passenger) sail-rigged motorized sail ships.
-Great open-air sailing with port-intensive itineraries.
-Med and Tahiti cruises.
+Great open-air sailing with port-intensive itineraries - and now three former Seabourn yachts.

 Anschutz, the acquiring company owns many entertainment business (including backing the final tour of Michael Jackson, which never happened).
 Windstar was put into the Xanterra Parks and Resorts division of the parent company.
 Most of the management of Windstar has remained the same throughout the years, however.
 Previously it belonged to Ambassador's International, which went bankrupt in 2011.

 Windstar is a favorite of many people who know cruising well, and has a loyal following of repeat cruisers, and is one of the cruise lines that people who work in the cruise industry choose to take for their own vacations.
 The three ships, two sisters and a larger cousin, with their majestic sails rising up over four tall masts, make for an inspiring impression, especially for people seeing the ship from a distance.
 Just look at all the people on a Carnival or Royal Caribbean ship staring over the rails at you as you sail out of the harbor in full dress!

 In addition, in 2014/15 Windstar is also adding three new ships to its fleet - the three former small ships of the Seabourn fleet; Pride, Legend and Spirit.
 These three sister ships were the ships that defined the Seabourn "yachtlike" experience even after Seabourn expanded with three newer and larger ships.
 Pride has been renamed "Star Pride" and wil appear in May 2014.
 The Star Legend and Star Spirit will come under the management of Windstar in early 2015.